microchip-pic-avr-examples/attiny817-manchester-encoder-based-on-cips-studio/README.md

 ## Conclusion

-This example has now illustrated how you can measure the accuracy of the external crystal.
+This example has now illustrated how you can implement a Manchester Encoder using CIPs.